nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_CREATE_GAME.md

     /*
         Get game types on initialization so that the <select>
-        element presents game type choices to the user */
+        element presents game type choices to the user.
+    */
     useEffect(() => {
         getGameTypes()